-- 1. Equipping selected field sites with innovative instruments, - 2.
-Developing tools to monitor the environment of the Earth at the catchment scale, - 3.
-Developing prototypes of instruments that do not exist, - 4.
-Developing synergic approaches between exploration techniques that have not been coupled so far (such as geophysical and geochemical techniques), - 5.
-Novel multidisciplinary approaches that move towards a holistic view of Earth's Critical Zone
+- I. Equipping selected field sites with innovative instruments. - 2.
+Developing tools to monitor the environment of the Earth at the catchment scale. - 3.
+Developing prototypes of instruments that do not exist. - 4.
+Developing synergistic list approaches between exploration techniques that have not been coupled so far (such as geophysical and geochemical techniques). - 5.
+Novel multidisciplinary approaches that move towards a holistic view of Earth's Critical Zone.